jelledruyts/IdentitySamplesV2/README.md

 **Roles** on the other hand are something the app (developer or administrator) grants to the user, not something the user "owns" or would want to refuse (e.g. being a contributor on an Azure resource group, a payroll administrator for the company's HR system, or an approver for expense reports).

-Oversimplifying this a bit, you could say that _scopes are permissions that the app gets from the user_, whereas _roles are permissions that the user gets from the app_.
+Oversimplifying this a bit, you could say that **scopes are permissions that the app gets from the user**, whereas **roles are permissions that the user gets from the app**.

+> **Note:** In Azure AD, application permissions (i.e. not delegated permissions on behalf of a user, but permissions representing what the application itself can do) are always modeled as _roles_, not _scopes_.

 ### Scopes